Academic Policies and Procedures

 2. Core Curriculum

-As explained in the main Core Curriculum section of this Bulletin, the University core curriculum has two tiers: the first tier is university-wide, shared by each of the five undergraduate schools; the second is school-specific, and designed to embody the shared learning goals of the university Core while at the same time furthering the specific mission and tradition of each school.
+As explained in the main Core Curriculum section of this Bulletin, the Georgetown core curriculum has two tiers: the first tier is university-wide, shared by each of the five undergraduate schools; the second is school-specific, and designed to embody the shared learning goals of the university core while at the same time furthering the specific mission and tradition of each school.

 The University Core